What are the health dangers of the Porter Ranch gas leak?

 Michael Jerrett, the head of the department of environmental health sciences at the University of California, Los Angeles, explained to National Public Radio that there is a research gap on the effects of exposure to benzene over several months.

-An expert on respiratory health and the air pollution's impact on public health, Ed Avol, will study the long-term health effects of the Porter Ranch gas leak.
+An expert on respiratory health and air pollution's impact on public health, Ed Avol, will study the long-term health effects of the Porter Ranch gas leak.
 Because no one knows the long-term consequences, his team will consider issues ranging from respiratory and cardiovascular to neurological.
 The added stress is even a concern since it often leads to inflammation, which underlies many biological responses.

 The California Attorney General's office notified the company of potential criminal charges in addition to a civil lawsuit.
 Attorney General Kamala Harris alleges that the company violated safety laws and then did not report the massive leak immediately.